cyrus19909/BEW/README.md

 ```

 ### Deposits

+When a user wants to make a deposit or query existing deposits, the following endpoints can be used to create or query open/closed  deposits.

 #### GET /deposits/open
 List open deposits.
 Results are sorted in inverse order of UpdatedAt and are limited to the first 1000.